mshra/happyfox_assignment/README.md

 # Mail Rule Engine

-A gmail rule engine that processes emails based and perform optional automated actions based on rules
+A gmail rule engine that processes emails and performs automated actions based on rules

-# Installation
+## Installation

 1. Clone the repository